FarronF/limerick-council-meetings/meetings/2022/03/08-Monthly Meeting of Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of Municipal District of Adare-Rathkeale - 8th February 2022.md

 times.
 Councillor Keary added he had spoken with the Gardaí on a number of

-occasions requesting a speed van be placed on this roadway to address speeding--- 6
+occasions requesting a speed van be placed on this roadway to address speeding
+---
+6

 traffic concerns and further requested the Adare-Rathkeale Municipal District